vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 Use of VM Encryption beyond vTPM may require additional licensing.

-### Do I need vSphere Trust Authority to use a vTPM?
+### Do I need anything beyond a key provider to use a vTPM?

 No. You only need a key provider, such as Native Key Provider, to use a vTPM.